pulsar-edit/pulsar-edit.github.io/docs/blog/20230301-Daeraxa-MarUpdate.md

 will open the door to more interesting experiments, like packages that contribute to syntax elements, such as semantic highlighting.

-## Autocomplete CSS/HTML automatic updates
+## Autocomplete CSS/HTML Automatic Updates

 It was found that two of our core packages for HTML and CSS autocompletion had out of date or missing references.
 The project that was supplying the data